sghuang19/cs203b-fa20/report/project-report.md

 ## Introduction

-Matrix mltiplication (MM) is a practical application of Linear Algebra.
-It is a very useful tool in many fields, including mathematics, physics and electrical engineering.
+Matrix multiplication (MM) is a practical application of linear algebra.
+It is a useful tool in many fields, including mathematics, physics and electrical engineering.
 For example, we can calculate the path between two places and solve the profit problem of goods in real life.
-What's more, matrix mltiplication can also be of great use in cryptology.
+Moreover, matrix multiplication is of great use in cryptology.

 Previously, people used traditional matrix multiplication which was based on the definition of MM to calculate the product of two matrices.
 The traditional matrix multiplication algorithm contains three circulations.
-Concretely, $C_{ij}=A_{ik}B_{kj}$, each index ($i,j,k$) runs from 1 to $n$.
-Therefore, the time complexity is $\Theta(n^3)$, where $n$ is the length of the square matrix.
-The time complexity of traditional method is large.
-Hence, since the extensive application of MM, how to optimize the operation of MM becomes more and more important.
-Without considering the degree of matrix density, how to effectively reduce the number of use of the arithmetic multiplication in MM is a major optimized direction.
+Concretely, $C_{ij} = A_{ik} B_{kj}$, each index $(i,\, j,\, k)$ runs from $1$ to $n$.
+Therefore, the time complexity of which is $\Theta\left(n^3\right)$, where $n$ is the length of the square matrix.
+The time complexity of traditional method is large, hence, with the extensive application of MM, optimization of MM becomes more and more important.
+Without considering the degree of matrix density, how to effectively reduce the number of arithmetic multiplication in MM is a major direction for optimization.

-The earliest MM optimized algorithm was proposed by German mathematician Volker Strassen in 1969 and was named Strassen algorithm.
-It's main idea is to replace multiplication by the combination of addition and subtraction.
-The answer is calculated by piecing some indirect terms together and using the addition and subtraction on these indirect terms to cancel out part of the terms.
+The earliest MM optimized algorithm was proposed by German mathematician Volker Strassen in 1969[^Strassen] and was named Strassen's algorithm.
+Its main idea is to replace multiplication by the combination of addition and subtraction.
+The result is obtained by piecing some indirect terms together and using the addition and subtraction on these indirect terms to cancel out part of the terms.

+[^Strassen]: test

-Strassen's algorithm embodies two different locality properties because its two basic computations exploit different data locality: matrix multiply MM has spatial and temporal locality, and matrix addition MA has only spatial locality.
-This method contains 7 MMs and 22MAs.
-For those 7 MMs, they take $2\pi$($\lceil \frac{m}{2} \rceil $ $\lceil \frac{n}{2} \rceil$ p + mn $\lceil \frac{p}{2} \rceil + \lceil \frac{m}{2} \rceil \lfloor \frac{n}{2} \rfloor \lceil \frac{p}{2} \rceil)$ seconds,where $\pi$ is the efficiency of MM and $1/\pi$ is simply the **floating point operation per second**(FLOPS) of the computation.
-For 22 MAs (18 matrix additions and 4 matrix copies) take $\alpha [5 \lceil \frac{n}{2} \rceil (\lceil \frac{m}{2} \rceil + \lceil \frac{p}{2} \rceil ) + 3mp ]$ seconds, where $\alpha$ is the efficiency of MA.
+Strassen's algorithm embodies two different locality properties because its two basic computations exploit different data locality: matrix multiplication has spatial and temporal locality, and matrix addition has only spatial locality.
+This method contains $7$ MMs and $22$ MAs.
+For those $7$ MMs, the runtime is

+$$
+2\pi\left(
+\left\lceil\frac{m}{2}\right\rceil
+\left\lceil\frac{n}{2}\right\rceil p +
+mn\left\lceil\frac{p}{2}\right\rceil +
+\left\lceil\frac{m}{2}\right\rceil
+\left\lfloor\frac{n}{2}\right\rfloor
+\left\lceil\frac{p}{2}\right\rceil\right),
+$$

+where $\pi$ is the efficiency of MM, and $1/\pi$ is simply the **floating point operation per second** (FLOPS) of the computation.
+For $22$ MAs ($18$ matrix additions and $4$ matrix copies), the runtime is

+$$
+\alpha\left[
+5\left\lceil\frac{n}{2}\right\rceil\left(
+\left\lceil\frac{m}{2}\right\rceil +
+\left\lceil\frac{p}{2}\right\rceil\right) +
+3mp\right],
+$$

+where $\alpha$ is the efficiency of MA.

-Strassen's algorithm also has **Layout effects**.
-That is the performance of MA is not affected by a specific matrix layout or shape as long as we can exploit the only viable reuse: spatial data reuse.
-We know that data reuse(spatial/temporal) is crucial for matrix multiply.
+Strassen's algorithm also has **layout effects**.
+That is, the performance of MA is not affected by a specific matrix layout or shape as long as we can exploit the only viable reuse: spatial data reuse.
+We know that data reuse (spatial/temporal) is crucial for matrix multiply.
 In practice, ATLAS and GotoBLAS cope rather well with the effects of a (limited) row/column major format reaching often 90% of peak performance.
 Thus, we can assume for practical purpose that $\pi$ and $\alpha$ are functions of the matrix size only.

-What's more, for square matrices, there is something special.
-Combining the performance properties of both matrix multiplications and matrix additions with a more specific analysis for only square matrices; that is, $n = m = p$.
-Based on it, the equation $\lfloor \frac{m}{2} \rfloor \lceil \frac{n}{2} \rceil \lceil \frac{p}{2} \rceil \leq \alpha / 2\pi [5\lceil \frac{n}{2} \rceil (\lceil \frac{m}{2} \rceil + \lceil \frac{p}{2} \rceil) + 3mp]$ can be simplify.
-And from this equation, we can find that there exists a  **recursion point**  $n_1$ for Strassen's algorithm and $n_1 = 22\frac{\alpha}{\pi}$.

-For Strassen algorithm, the time complexity is $O(n^{\lg 7})$.
-For a two order matrix multiplication, we need to spend $8\times(2^3)$ with Obvious matrix multiplication algorithm but we just need $7\times (2^{\lg7})$ by using Strassen's algorithm.
-The time complexity is decreased.
-But the space complexity of Strassen algorithm may be increased since the more spaces are needed to save the submatrix.
+For Strassen's algorithm, the time complexity is $O\left(n^{\lg 7}\right)$.
+For a two order matrix multiplication, we need to spend $8\times(2^3)$ of runtime with obvious matrix multiplication algorithm, but we just need $7\times\left(2^{\lg7}\right)$ by using Strassen's algorithm, the time complexity is decreased.
+However, the space complexity of Strassen's algorithm may be increased, since the more spaces are needed to save the submatrix.

 After Strassen came up with this algorithm, more and more optimized algorithms were proposed by different people.
-For examples, Pan's algorithm was proposed in 1981 which time complexity is decreased to $O(n^{2.494})$ .
-Later, Andrew Stothers proposed a new algorithm in his paper in 2010 which time complexity is $O(n^{2.374})$.
-Then in 2014, François Le Gall simplied Stanford's algorithm and the Time complexity was decreased to $O(n^{2.3728639})$ that is the most optimized algorithm for matrix multiplication now.
+For example, Pan's algorithm was proposed in 1981[^Pan], time complexity of which is reduced to $O\left(n^{2.494}\right)$.
+Later, Andrew Stothers proposed a new algorithm in his paper in 2010[^Stothers], the time complexity of which is $O\left(n^{2.374}\right)$.
+Then, in 2014, François Le Gall[^Gall] simplified Stanford's algorithm[^Stanford] and the time complexity was reduced to $O\left(n^{2.3728639}\right)$, which is the most optimized algorithm for matrix multiplication so far.

+[^Pan]: Pan (1984).
+How to Multiply Matrices Faster.
+Retrieved December 25, 2020, from SEMANTIC SCHOLAR.
+DOI:10.1007/3-540-13866-8

+[^Stothers]: Stothers, A. J. (2010).
+On the Complexity of Matrix Multiplication.
+Retrieved December 25, 2020, from Edinburgh Research Archive.
+Web site: <https://era.ed.ac.uk/handle/1842/4734>.

+[^Gall]: Francois Le Gall (2014).
+Powers of Tensors and Fast Matrix Multiplication.
+Retrieved December 25, 2020, from Cornell University.
+Web site: <https://arxiv.org/abs/1401.7714>D

+[^Stanford]: Williams, V. V (2014).
+Multiplying matrices in O(n^2.373) time.
+Retrieved December 25, 2020, from Stanford University.
+Web site: <https://people.csail.mit.edu/virgi/matrixmult-f.pdf>

-But in this project, we will mainly focus on the Strassen's algorithm.
-We will apply it to higher order matrix multiplication to make a comparision between the traditional matrix multiplication and the Strassen's algorithm and discuss more details about it..
-What's more, In this project, we will also find the crossover point for these two methods.
+In this project, we will mainly focus on the Strassen's algorithm.
+We will apply it to higher order matrix multiplication to make a comparison between the traditional matrix multiplication and the Strassen's algorithm and discuss more details about it.
+Further more, in this project, we also tried finding the crossover point for these two methods.

 ---